The four key stages of the asset lifecycle are:

 - consider whether a compliance deficiency is material; and

-- develop an overall assessment of their asset management maturity which can be readily presented in an annual report.
+The compliance tool allows entities to develop an overall assessment of their asset management maturity which can be readily presented in an annual report.

-Maturity assessments should also be peer-reviewed to assure assessments are appropriate and evidence based.
+Maturity assessments should also be peer reviewed to assure assessments are appropriate and evidence based.

 Ideally, maturity assessments should be informed with input from key business functions covering engineering/maintenance, procurement, information, financial, operations and human resources.